SamChou19815/sampl/LANGUAGE_SPEC.md

 ## Runtime Specification

-The signature (in SAMPL) and implementation (in Kotlin) of the provided runtime functions are given in the Kotlin file [PrimitiveRuntimeLibrary](./src/main/kotlin/org/sampl/runtime/PrimitiveRuntimeLibrary.kt).
+The signature and implementation of the provided runtime functions are given in the Kotlin file [PrimitiveRuntimeLibrary](./src/main/kotlin/org/sampl/runtime/PrimitiveRuntimeLibrary.kt).

 SAMPL has a set of predefined types, which (somewhat) corresponds to the primitive types in Kotlin